 - Dried Plums - The dried plums used in this curry are known as "Aloo Bukhara" and are of a specific variety.
-They are not the same as prunes, being very sour, and give the curry its unique taste.
+They are not the same as prunes, which are very sour and give the curry a unique taste.
 They are easily available at South Asian stores or at www.amazon.com via this link.
-I always have some in stock as I love using them in my Chana Dal Gosht as well as in my Best Mutton Biryani Recipe.
+I always have some in stock as I love using them in my Chana Dal Gosht and in my Best Mutton Biryani Recipe.

-- Green Chilies - Typically I use 2 serrano chilies in my curry.
-These are sometimes difficult to source, in which case I substitute with 1 jalapeno.
+- Green Chilies - Typically, I use 2 serrano chilies in my curry.
+These are sometimes difficult to source, so I substitute with 1 jalapeno.

-- Almonds - This is a type of Korma, so a garnish of slivered almonds is a must.
+- Almonds - This is a type of Korma, so a garnish of slivered almonds is necessary.